Discover the Oropa Way

 Getting there

-A great advantage of the Oropa Way is its accessibility by public transport: one can get to the starting points by train or bus, and once in Oropa one returns to Biella by city bus and from there takes the train to Santhià in less than half an hour, or to Novara.
+A great advantage of the Oropa Way is its accessibility by public transport: you can get to the starting points by train or bus, and once in Oropa you can return to Biella by city bus and from there takes the train to Santhià in less than half an hour, or to Novara.
 The Oropa Way is thus a journey with a very low environmental impact.

 Walking and cycling

 Cycling itineraries have been traced along the paths of the walking routes, which follow pathways other than the routes, suitable for those traveling by bike with bags.
-Hikers once arrived at Oropa can return by renting an e-bike.
-You can then stay overnight at the Sanctuary of Oropa (and it is well worth it) and return the next day on a day of leisurely pedaling along the Cycling itinerary, an easy, mostly asphalt and fully signposted itinerary, traveling along some of the most beautiful scenic roads in Piedmont.
+Once arrived at Oropa, hikers can return by renting an e-bike.
+You can then stay overnight at the Sanctuary of Oropa (and it is well worth it) and return the next day.
+You will spend an extra day of leisurely riding along the Cycling itinerary, an easy, mostly asphalt and fully signposted itinerary, traveling along some of the most beautiful scenic roads in Piedmont.

 Frequently Asked Questions